jhlumd/honey/notes.md

 8. Do I need a column in Appointments for Advisement_Accepted?
 What does this accomplish?
 I can just look at if the Nectar given amount matches the active Advisement amount.

 9. Once an "Edit Advisement" form updates an Advisement, all the % Accepted columns above and up until the next Advisement needs to update.

+10. :update route on WorkerBees to support Changing its Comb is not yet considered.

+11. can make "Overruled" like "Liked" to make RESTful

+12. % Accepted calculation into ActiveSupport Concern?